Mahaabhaarat | Kathaa-G | 0-Prolog

 [1-35] Rishi said - "Soot Jee, You have told other things, even the names of Vinataa's children, but you have not told us about Kadroo's children.
 Tell us at least the names of her principal ones."
 Soot Jee said - "Shesh was born first, then was born Vaasuki, then Airaavat, Takshak, Karkotak, Dhananjaya, Kaalakeya, Mani, Puraan, Pinjarak, Ailaapatra, Vaaman, Neel, Anil, Kalmaash, Sabal, Aaryak, Ugra, Kalashpotak, Suramukh, Dadhimukh, Vimalpindak, Apta, Karotak, Shankh, Balishikhaa, Nishthaanak, Hemguhaa, Nahush, Pingal, Baahyakarn, Hastipaad, Mudgarpindak, Kambal, Ashwatar, Kaliyak, Vritt, Samvart, Padm, Mahaapadm, Shankhmukh, Kooshmaandak, Kshemaark, Pindaarak, Karaveer, Pushpdanshtrak, Vilwak, Vilvapandar, Mushikadaa, Shankhshiraa, Poornbhadra, Haridrak, Aparaajit, Kauravya, Dhritraashtra, Shankhpind, Subaahu, Prabhaakar, Hastipind, Sumuksh, Kuthaar, Kunjar, Kumud, Kumudaaksh, Kardam, Bahumoolak, Kundodar, Mahodar etc. In fact with their sons and grandsons, they are millions of them."

 [1-36] Shaunak Jee asked - "After their mother cursed them, what did they do?"
 Soot Jee said - "Shesh Naag left his mother and went for severe penance on Gandhmaadan Parvat, Badaree, Gokarn, Pushkar forests which were considered sacred either for their water or for their soil.
-Brahmaa Jee observed his penance, his matted hair, clad in rags, his flesh and skin all dried up, and said to him - "What do you want O Shesh?
+Brahmaa Jee observed that his penance has made his hair matted, he was clad in rags, his flesh and skin were all dried up, so he said to him - "What do you want O Shesh?
 You are afflicting all creatures by your Tap.
 Tell me what do you want?"
 Shesh Jee said - "All my brothers are of wicked heart, I do not want to live with them.
 Please allow me to do that.
 They are always jealous of each other.
 I do not want even to see them.
 They are not kind to Vinataa and her son.
 He is our very mighty brother.
 He has become mightier after the boon bestowed by my father.
 I will cast off my this body so that I do not mix up with my brothers even in my next life."

 Brahmaa Jee said - "I know your brothers and their danger after disobeying their mother.
 But I have a remedy for that.
 You need not to worry about your brothers.
 Ask for anything else you wish for.
 It is good that your heart is set on a virtuous path, let it be set for more virtue."
 Shesh said - "Let me be delighted in virtue and penance."
 Brahmaa Jee said - "I am very pleased with your self denial and love of peace, but this should be done for the good of my creatures.
 You bear this earth to keep it steady, it is unsteady because of its many mountains and forests."
 Shesh Jee said - "I will do the same as you have said - place her on my head."
 Brahmaa Jee said - "Go underneath the Earth, she herself will give you the way and you can hold her for me."
 Then Shesh Jee passed through the Earth, came out at the other side of the Earth and held her on his head."
 Soot Jee said - "Thus Shesh, the Lord Anant, lives underneath the Earth and Brahmaa Jee gave Garud to him as his helper."